How To Go Gluten-Free And Dairy-Free

 9. Lowers Risk Of Chronic Diseases

-You may reduce your risk of heart disease, type 2 diabetes, and several malignancies by consuming less dairy products and less saturated fat.
-This can be achieved by understanding how to avoid gluten and dairy.
+You may reduce your risk of heart disease, type 2 diabetes, and several malignancies by consuming fewer dairy products and less saturated fat.
+This can be achieved by avoiding gluten and dairy.

 10. More Inclusive Dietary Habits

 Going dairy-free encourages exploring plant-based alternatives like almond milk, coconut yogurt, or cashew cheese.
-These often have additional nutrients like fiber and healthy fats that can enrich your diet.
+These often contain additional nutrients, such as fiber and healthy fats, that can enrich your diet.

 Tips For A Gluten-Free Diet